Beamanator/Just-To-Learn/react/README.md

         - Useful Links:
             - [How to Use CSS Modules with Create React App](https://medium.com/nulogy/how-to-use-css-modules-with-create-react-app-9e44bec2b5c2)
             - [Css Modules on Github](https://github.com/css-modules/css-modules)

+### How React Updates the DOM
+1) `render()` is called
+    - Does NOT immediately render the JSX to the real DOM
+    - Why?
+Accessing the DOM is really *slow*!
+1) Compares Old Virtual DOM to Re-rendered Virtual DOM
+    - These are DOM representations in js
+    - If there ARE differences, it reaches out to the real DOM and only updates the changes needed
+    - If no updates needed, doesn't touch the real DOM.

 ### Handling Errors
 1) Recommended debugging tool: